awsdocs/iam-user-guide/doc_source/access_controlling.md

 The API operations in the preceding list correspond to actions that you can allow or deny—that is, permissions that you can grant—using an IAM policy\.

 Consider the following example policy\.
 It allows a user to create, update \(that is, create a new policy version\), delete, and set a default version for all customer managed policies in the AWS account\.
 The example policy also allows the user to list policies and get policies\.
-To learn how to create a policy using this example JSON policy document, see [Creating Policies on the JSON Tab](access_policies_create-console.md#access_policies_create-json-editor)\.
+To learn how to create a policy using this example JSON policy document, see [Creating policies on the JSON tab](access_policies_create-console.md#access_policies_create-json-editor)\.

 **Example policy that allows creating, updating, deleting, listing, getting, and setting the default version for all policies**